Vikings Draft Thermometer: WR Jaxon Smith-Njigba

 NFL Projections

 Overall, Jaxon Smith-Njigba looks like he’s going to transition fine to the NFL, and the Vikings certainly have a need at WR in this draft process.
 However, as of now, the draft position is what stumps me for his path to the Vikings.
-Minnesota will likely be picking somewhere in the 20s when April rolls around, and that may be too high to Smith-Njigba, especially with other receiver likely to be on the board.
+Minnesota will likely be picking somewhere in the 20s when April rolls around, and Smith-Njigba may be off the board by the time that happens.

 Josh Frey is a Class of 2020 graduate of The College of Idaho with a bachelor’s degree in Creative Writing.
 He also earned minors in History, Human Biology, and Journalism.
 When he’s not writing about the NFL, Josh enjoys marathon training, playing video games, or rooting for the Milwaukee Brewers and Bucks.
 For more of his opinions, check out his Twitter account: @Freyed_Chicken.